exadel-inc/etoolbox-authoring-kit/docs/md/component-structure.md

 ```

 ### EditConfig settings
-If you wish to engage such TouchUI dialog features as listeners or in-place editing (those living in *\<cq:editConfig>* node and, accordingly, *_cq_editConfig.xml* file), add `@EditConfig` annotation to your Java class and put this class to Component's views property.
+If you wish to engage such TouchUI dialog features as listeners or in-place editing (those living in *\<cq:editConfig>* node and, accordingly, *_cq_editConfig.xml* file), add `@EditConfig` annotation to your Java class and put this class to AemComponent's views property.

 It facilitates setting of the following properties and features: